joelmaguluri/AdventuroQuest/README.md

-# AdventuraSearch
+# AdventuraQuest

-AdventuraSearch is an innovative application that aims to simplify the process of searching for and reviewing locations based on different activities and interests.
-This repository contains the source code and project documentation for AdventuraSearch, an academic project developed to address the challenges individuals face when seeking information about various destinations and activities.
+AdventuroQuest is an innovative application that aims to simplify the process of searching for and reviewing locations based on different activities and interests.
+This repository contains the source code and project documentation for AdventuroQuest, an academic project developed to address the challenges individuals face when seeking information about various destinations and activities.

 ## Key Features